seanpm2001/seanpm2001/OldVersions/English/1/README.txt

 | <img alt="Anime Studio logo failed to load.
 Click/tap here to attempt to view it" src="/Graphics/Anime_Studio/Logo/PNG/RedEyeMin.png" width="150" height="150" align="left" style="margin-right: 30px"> | **Anime Studio:** _A software studio optimized for the production and viewing of Anime and Manga._ |
 |---|---|

-<details> <!-- End of logo section for major project section: Anime Studio !-->
+</details> <!-- End of logo section for major project section: Anime Studio !-->

 ---